North African campaign: Western Desert campaign

-Italian dictator Benito Mussolini ordered the Tenth Army to invade Egypt by 8 August.
-Two days later, no invasion having been launched, Mussolini ordered Marshal Graziani that, the moment German forces launched Operation Sea Lion, he was to attack.
-On 8 September, the Italians—hampered by a lack of transport, enfeebled by the low level of training among officers, and weakened by the state of its supporting equipment—were ordered to invade Egypt the following day.
+By 8 August, Mussolini ordered the Tenth Army to invade Egypt.
+Two days later, no invasion having been launched, Mussolini ordered Marshal Graziani that, the moment German forces launched Operation Sea Lion to invade Great Britain, he was to attack.
+Beaten in the Battle of Britain, the German invasion never took place.
+On 8 September, the Italians – hampered by a lack of transport, enfeebled by the low level of training among officers, and weakened by the state of its supporting equipment – were ordered to invade Egypt the following day.
 The battle plan was to advance along the coastal road while limited armoured forces operated on the desert flank.

-To counter the Italian advance, Wavel ordered his screening forces to harass the advancing Italians, falling back towards Mersa Matruh, where the main British infantry force was based.
+To counter the Italian advance, Wavell ordered his screening forces to harass the advancing Italians, falling back towards Mersa Matruh, where the main British infantry force was based.
 Positioned on the desert flank was the 7th Armoured Division, which would strike at the flank of the Italian force.

 By 16 September, the Italian force had advanced to Maktila, around 80 mi west of Mersa Matruh, where they halted due to supply problems.
 Despite Mussolini urging them to carry on, Graziani ordered his men to dig in around Sidi Barrani, and fortified camps were established in forward locations; additional troops were also positioned behind the main force.
 In response to the dispersed Italian camps, the British planned a limited five-day attack, Operation Compass, to strike at these fortified camps one by one.
 The British Commonwealth force, totalling 36,000 men, attacked the forward elements of the 10-division-strong Italian army on 9 December.
 Following their initial success, the forces of Operation Compass pursued the retreating Italian forces.
 In January, the small port at Bardia was taken, soon followed by the seizure of the fortified port of Tobruk.